shineangelic/MPW/README.md

 Play store requires me to advise you about the fact Mining Pool Watcher is requesting READ_PHONE_STATE permission.
 Actually, the app has nothing to do with 'phone' and you can check it in the sources.
 Permission is required by a library, after I had to move to [firebase-job-scheduler](https://github.com/firebase/firebase-jobdispatcher-android) to ensure your blocks finding were reported and your pools payments notified.

+## Implementation

+The app makes use of three SQLite tables, used to store wallet, pool and miners data.
+When a new Pool/currency pair is selected at app startup a new DB will be created, so that data is kept separate among different pools/currencies.
+Database's structure is dumb by design, storing only the pair date/rawjson.
+This allow differences among schemas implemented by different pools and leave flexibility to internal representation change.

+Blocks section and payments section are not stored on app's database: since the content of those jsons is generally small and those screens are not very used, I saved some dev time not binding recyclerViews to database but just asking JSons to Volley at runtime.

+The central class for app configuration is an enum that defines the pool's list.
+Near there, you'll find CurrencyEnum whose duty should be clear from its name.
+Mining Pool Watcher also uses a minimal ''Coinmarketcap'' client to refresh mined currencies value in BTC and $.